WordPress/WordPress-Documentation-Style-Guide/docs/5-formatting/key-terms.md

 **Examples**

-[warning] **Not Recommended:** An administrator’s tool of sorts, "phpMyAdmin" is a PHP script meant for giving users the ability to interact with their MySQL databases. [/warning]
+[warning] **Not recommended:** An administrator’s tool of sorts, "phpMyAdmin" is a PHP script meant for giving users the ability to interact with their MySQL databases. [/warning]
-[warning] **Not Recommended:** An administrator’s tool of sorts, **phpMyAdmin** is a PHP script meant for giving users the ability to interact with their MySQL databases.  [/warning]
+[warning] **Not recommended:** An administrator’s tool of sorts, **phpMyAdmin** is a PHP script meant for giving users the ability to interact with their MySQL databases.  [/warning]
 [tip] **Recommended:** An administrator’s tool of sorts, *phpMyAdmin* is a PHP script meant for giving users the ability to interact with their MySQL databases.  [/tip]